Acupuncture and Bell’s Palsy (Facial Paralysis)

 Treatment for Bell’s Palsy

 The treatment involves using Acupuncture to try and reconnect the channels on the face to get the Qi and Blood flowing again.
-Often Moxa or electro-acupuncture is used to help strengthen the treatments and correct the facial droop.
+Often Moxa or electro-acupuncture is used to help strengthen the treatments to try and correct the facial droop.
 Though this can sound uncomfortable, remember that the small perk of facial paralysis is you can’t feel anything.
-Research has shown Acupuncture to be an effective therapy for bell’s Palsy.

 Facial Nerve Pain

 Whilst the underlying cause is the same, the swollen nerve can instead send out pain signals instead of becoming paralysed.
 This is often though not a common symptom of Bell’s palsy.
-An extreme version of this is called Trigeminal Nueralgia, which has shown to be effectively treated with Acupuncture.
+An extreme version of this is called Trigeminal Nueralgia.
 Other symptoms can include headaches, facial swelling and pain extending across the jaw and face.
 This can become a very chronic condition due to the inflamed nerve, so again seek medical advise immediately if you suddenly begin developing facial nerve pain.